MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTenantFederationConfiguration.md

 ```

 ### -ExternalAccessWithTrialTenants
-When set to 'Blocked' all federated communication with tenants that contain only trial users will be blocked.
-Block is enforced in both directions, users from trial tenant cannot reach to users from tenant that has the block enabled and user with block enabled cannot reach users from trial tenant.
-This will also trigger ejection of users from existing chats if the block gets enabled and the chats will exist prior to that.
+When set to 'Blocked', all external access with Teams subscriptions that are all trial will be blocked.
+Users from trial tenants will not be able to reach to users from tenants that have enabled the Block and vice-versa.
+The setting will also remove trial tenant users from existing chats if the block gets enabled.
-The default value is Blocked.
+The default value of the setting is Blocked.

 Allowed - Communication with other tenants is allowed